dbushong/async-q/README.md

 __Arguments__

 * arr - An array to iterate over.
-* iterator(item) - A function to apply to each item in the array.
+* iterator(item, index, arr) - A function to apply to each item in the array.
   The iterator must return a promise which will be resolved once it has completed.